csg-tokyo/jscall/README.md

 ```

 This executes dynamic importing in JavaScript.
 For node.js, the file name of the imported module should be a full path name.
-For a web browser, the root directory is a current working directory.
+For a web browser, the root directory is the current working directory.
 So `Jscall.dyn_import('/mine.mjs')` loads the file `./mine.mjs`.

 `Jscall.dyn_import` takes the second argument.
 If it is given,
 a global variable in JavaScript is bound to the loaded module.